Electric Pressure Washers

 The pressure washer has a 30-foot pressure hose but it's a proprietary hose connection, not universal, so if you need a 20' extension hose you'll have to order it from Powerhouse.
 There's a 35-foot power cord and unlike most two-wheeled pressure washers, the Platinum Edition has four lockable caster wheels which helps with stability, but seems like it might be more difficult to get the pressure washer up and down stairs.
 Like the Sun Joe and AR390SS, the Platinum Edition utilizes the Total Stop System (TSS), which automatically shuts off the power washer when trigger is not engaged to prolong the life of the pump.

 The Powerhouse Platinum Edition also comes with a spinning patio cleaner, a soft-bristle brush, a cleaning pin, an extra gasket, two "O" rings, and a wrench to attach a garden hose to the pressure washer.
-All these accessories can be stored right on the pressure washer body.
+All these accessories can be stored right on the pressure washer body, and there's a one-year warranty.

 The only info about the motor is that's it's 14.5 amps (same as the Sun Joe) and 120 volts (same as Sun Joe and AR390SS) so the wattage is around 1740 and Powerhouse made one reference to a brush motor so we're guessing it's powered by a Universal motor, same as the other two pressure washers, but this is only a guess.
 There's no mention of what type of pump is used.